Geography of Georgia (country): Climate

 Georgia's climate is affected by temperate humid influences from the west and continental influences from the east.
 The Greater Caucasus range moderates local climate by serving as a barrier against cold air from the north.
 Warm, moist air from the Black Sea moves easily into the coastal lowlands from the west.
 Climatic zones are determined by distance from the Black Sea and by altitude.
 Along the Black Sea coast, from Abkhazia to the Turkish border, and in the region known as the Colchis Lowland inland from the coast, the dominant subtropical climate features high humidity and heavy precipitation (1000 to 2000 mm per year; the Black Sea port of Batumi receives 2500 mm per year).
-Several varieties of palm trees grow in these regions, where the midwinter average temperature is 5 °C and the midsummer average is 22 °C.
+Several varieties of palm trees and citrus grow in these regions, where the midwinter average temperature is 5 °C and the midsummer average is 22 °C.